 - At this stage, use your hydrometer to check the specific gravity of the liquid.
 If the specific gravity is below 1.010 the wine is ready to be decanted.

-- It will take another 2 months for the wine to sediment.
+- It will take another 2 months for the Blueberry Wine Recipe to sediment.
 Once you notice most of the sediments settling down, you can transfer the wine to another vessel.

 - Keep it for a few more days to check for any more sediments.
 If there are none, you can begin to bottle the wine.